-Blogger networks – could be organic or paid through affiliate sale programs.
+- Blogger networks: could be organic or paid through affiliate sale programs.

-Develop a list of the key bloggers in your product category.
+- Key bloggers: Develop a list of the key bloggers in your product category.
 For Atlas Hiking Co., this might be an influencer that blogs about the best hiking trails in America.